Ronokof/Full-Japanese-Study-Deck/README.md

 ## **Additional Notes**

 - **Audio Playback Settings:**
-  - If audio plays repetitively or automatically, turn on the **"Don't play audio automatically"** setting from the deck's options.
+  - If audio plays repetitively or automatically, turn on the **[Don’t play audio automatically](https://docs.ankiweb.net/deck-options.html#audio)** setting from the [deck's options](https://docs.ankiweb.net/deck-options.html).
 - **AWS Limitations:**
   - Not all entries, particularly in the JLPT vocab subdeck, have accurate or available audio due to AWS constraints.